Human Subject Research/IRB Trainings

 • Understanding researcher responsibilities when conducting human subject research

 Staff from Research Compliance Services are happy to provide class presentations and group or individual consultations.
 Please email us to request a presentation or consultation.
-An overview of the UO's resources for submitting a study for IRB review is also explained on the OVPRI's Integrity and Compliance website.
+An overview of the UO's resources for submitting a study for IRB review is also explained on the OVPRI's Human Subjects webpage.

 On-Demand Trainings